- Born 1972 in Lisbon, Portugal.

 - Based in Berlin, Germany.

-Recent solo exhibitions have been shown at Mudam (2019; Luxembourg), The Box (2019; Plymouth), and São Paulo Museum of Art (2019; Brazil).
-Antunes represented the Pavilion of Portugal at the 58th Venice Biennale (2019; Italy) and has participated in the Festival dʼAutomne in Paris (2021; France).
+Recent solo exhibitions have been held at Mudam (2019; Luxembourg), The Box (2019; Plymouth, UK), and São Paulo Museum of Art (2019; Brazil).
+Antunes represented Portugal at the 58th Venice Biennale (2019; Italy) and has participated in the Festival dʼAutomne in Paris (2021; France).

 - 58th Venice Biennale, Italy

 - Solo exhibition, São Paulo Museum of Art, Brazil

 the homemaker and her domain, 2021/2022